Older Adult Studies

 Our laboratory is dedicated to improving the health, independence, and quality of life of older adults through innovative, technology-driven research.

-We partner with community organizations, clinicians, and researchers to translate science into practical tools that promote safe mobility, balance confidence, and fall prevention.
+We partner with community organizations (Broome County Office for Aging, Indian Cultural Centre, Center for Civic Engagement), clinicians, and researchers to translate science into practical tools that promote safe mobility, balance confidence, and fall prevention.

 Fall Risk